 - Cardiac inflammation and extracellular matrix remodelling in dogs and cats with cardiac and systemic diseases,

-- The role of adhesion molecules in canine cardiac diseases,
+- The role of adhesion molecules in canine and feline cardiac diseases,

 - The relevance of heart fatty acid binding protein (HFABP) as potential marker for canine DCM and degenerative valvular disease,

-- Age- and gender-related structural and functional myocardial variations in cats,
+- Age- and sex-related structural and functional myocardial variations in cats,

 - The role of adipokines (i.e. leptin) in canine and feline cardiac disease;

-- The expression of miRNA in feline HCM and canine DVD.
+- The expression of miRNA in feline HCM.

-The team in Zurich currently focusses on the pathomorphological aspects of companion animal cardiac diseases.
-Anja Kipar, Prof. Dr. med. vet., DiplECVP, FRCPath, FVH & FTA (Pathologie), is a veterinary pathologist with a strong interest in the immunopathological effect of infectious and non-infectious diseases on the myocardium, while Udo Hetzel, Dr.med.vet.
-Dr.rer.nat., FTA (Pathologie), is an expert ultrastructural pathologist with a strong interest also in the embryology and congenital alterations of the heart.
+Anja Kipar, Prof. Dr. med. vet., DiplECVP, FRCPath, FVH & FTA (Pathologie), a veterinary pathologist with a strong interest in the immunopathological effect of infectious and non-infectious diseases on the myocardium, while Udo Hetzel, Dr.med.vet.
+Dr.rer.nat., FTA (Pathologie), an expert ultrastructural pathologist with a strong interest also in the embryology and congenital alterations of the heart.
+The team in Zurich works mainly on the pathomorphological aspects of companion animal cardiac diseases and currently focusses on the pathomechanisms underlying feline HCM.

-In Helsinki, Docent Maria Wiberg, PhD, a specialist in small animal cardiology and internal medicine, works on the development of clinical markers for DCM of Doberman Pinschers and Salukis and investigates the pathophysiological mechanisms of the disease in these breeds.
+Docent Maria Wiberg, PhD, a specialist in small animal cardiology and internal medicine in Helsinki.
+Her group works on the development of clinical markers for DCM of Doberman Pinschers and Salukis and investigates the pathophysiological mechanisms of the disease in these breeds.
 She further studies breed variations of stress and neuroendocrine factors and their potential involvement in cardiac disease development and progression.

-The group is complemented by five postgraduate students.
-Stefania Gasparini, Sarah Kitz and Josep Monné Rodríguez are based in Zurich and undertake research projects on the pathomorphological changes in canine DCM and feline HCM, and Michelle Colpitts and Christopher Lam are based in Guelph and are involved in the research into feline HCM and canine cardiac biomarkers.
-In Zurich and Guelph, the VCPC also offers Master projects for veterinary under- and postgraduate students with an interest in pathology.
+The group is complemented by seven postgraduate students, Josep Monné Rodríguez and Nora Schreiber in Zurich, Jessica Joshua, Michelle Colpitts, Ananda Pires and Andrew Chong in Guelph, and Francesco Prisco in Naples.
+In Zurich and Guelph, the VCPC also offers Master projects for veterinary under- and postgraduate students with an interest in cardiac pathology.

 Relevant recent publications